 “Blue Bossa” is a bossa-nova piece with an infectious groove.
 (Bossa-nova is Latin-influenced jazz).

 This is a famous piece by Miles Davis.
 “So What” is a piece of modal jazz built on modes rather than major and minor scales.
 If you’re not sure what a mode is, ask your guitar teacher for a lesson on them!

 Check out the tabs for this song.
 This video is a great example of the main theme on guitar:

 I also recommend you watch this video of Miles Davis and John Coltrane ripping the piece apart in 1959:

 “Nuages” is a piece of gypsy jazz by Django Reinhardt.
-Django played at incredible speeds with only two fingers!
+This is one of the coolest jazz guitar songs because Django played at incredible speeds with only two fingers!
 He lost his other two in a fire.

 Django’s solos and improvisation move at intimidating speeds, but the main melody of Nuages is easy to understand.
 Here is a version of the piece for solo guitar.

 If it’s too difficult to play the chords and melody simultaneously, just play the melody.
 You can do this by only playing the highest note in each chord cluster.
 Here is a close up version with a simplified melody:

-As you begin to learn beginner jazz guitar, don’t worry about the improvisations and embellishments (the fast, fancy stuff).
+As you start learning beginner jazz guitar, don’t worry about the improvisations and embellishments (the fast, fancy stuff).
 Start by making sure you understand every chord in the song, then move on to the melody.

 Try learning one of these songs with a friend so you can both practice trading lead and rhythm.

 Want to hear some advanced jazz?
 Check out this video by Snarky Puppy!
 There’s a cool guitar riff at about a minute in:

-Once you learn some of these easy jazz guitar songs, you’ll be ready for more advanced playing.
+Once you learn some of these jazz guitar songs for beginners, you’ll be ready for more advanced playing.
 Even better, you’ll be better equipped to write your own jazz song.
 Have fun with your playing, and make sure to practice every single day!

 Photo by Oliver